amithabha/DataGridSampleProject/README.md

 ### From Visual Studio
 * Visual Studio 2017 is used for development.
-* Not tested in latest Visual Studio
+* Not tested in latest Visual Studio environment